jimmysong/programmingblockchain/content/posts/dates.md

 +++
 title = "Dates"
-description = "Locations and Dates" weight = 40
+description = "Locations and Dates" weight = 70
 type = "post"
 +++

 ### Planned Locations and Dates
-  * Austin, TX - September 5 and 6 (very limited seating)
   * Santa Monica, CA - October 12 and 13
+  * Bay Area, CA - October 31 and November 1
   * Seoul, South Korea - TBA
+  * London, UK - TBA
   * Other locations and dates will be considered.
-Please use email below.
+Please use the email below.